precisethemes/envy-blog/readme.txt

     d.
 Drag required widgets(PT: Hero Image Slider, PT: Rooms ans so on) to "Front Page - Home" widgets position. and you are done.

 = Where can I add widgets? =

-    envy-blog includes widgets areas, located underneath the main content and sidebar.
+    Envy Blog includes widgets areas, located underneath the main content and sidebar.
 Configure these areas by going to Customizer > Widgets in your Dashboard.

 = How to add a menu? =

-    envy-blog comes with one Custom Menu in the header, which can be configured via Customizer at Menus.
+    Envy Blog comes with one Custom Menu in the header, which can be configured via Customizer at Menus.
 This menu is hidden by default, and will not be displayed unless a Custom Menu is assigned.

-= Does envy-blog use featured images? =
+= Does Envy Blog use featured images? =

-    envy-blog makes us of Featured Images, which helps to visually tell your story.
+    Envy Blog makes us of Featured Images, which helps to visually tell your story.
 Featured Images are displayed below the title on the blog posts and archive pages.
 A smaller version of the image is used on the blog index page.
 For the optimal result, provide an image at least 1200px wide.

-=== Credits ===
+== Resources  ==
 * Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)

-=== CSS ===
+== CSS ==
 1. Font-Awesome.css - http://fontawesome.io/
    Licensed under the MIT license - http://opensource.org/licenses/MIT Font Awesome by Dave Gandy - http://fontawesome.io